Docklands Studios Melbourne: Construction and early years

 However, the number of international productions in the first few years of operation did not live up to expectations, partly because of the fluctuating Australian dollar.

+2008 upgrade

-In 2008 the private consortium withdrew and the Victorian government took control of the facility, later financially supporting a $10 million infrastructure upgrade.
-Shortly after, the complex changed its name to Docklands Studios Melbourne, formally adopting the name by which the studios were commonly known.
+In 2008 the private consortium withdrew and the Victorian Government took control of the facility, later financially supporting a A$10 million infrastructure upgrade.
+Shortly afterwards, the complex changed its name to Docklands Studios Melbourne, formally adopting the name by which the studios were commonly known.